 - If the Home Menu appears or collapses, you're logged in.

 It's possible to accidentally create a new trial or site without realizing it.
 Checking for multiple sites in your Squarespace acccount ensures you're logged into the correct one.
-Click your avatar at the bottom of your Home Menu and click the thumbnail of the site you need.
+From the Home Menu, scroll down and click your profile picture or initials.
+Then click the thumbnail of the site you need.

 For more help, visit Managing multiple sites.